 Part 8 - Security and emergency systems 8.1 Does the village have a security system?
-If yes: ⊠ Yes □ No the security system details are: CCTV in the communal facilities building and in some other communal areas of the village, including at the entry gate and in some areas of the exterior gardens and grounds. the security system is monitored between: 4 hours, 7 days per week.
+If yes: 🖾 Yes 🗌 No the security system details are: CCTV in the communal facilities building and in some other communal areas of the village, including at the entry gate and in some areas of the exterior gardens and grounds. the security system is monitored between: 4 hours, 7 days per week.
 The system is asis by an onsite representative.
-8.2 Does the village have an emergency help system? ☑ Yes - all residents ☐ Optional ☐ No If yes or optional:the emergency help system details are: Emergency response system equipment is installed in each accommodation unit and in all common areas which allows residents to activate an emergency call.
+8.2 Does the village have an emergency help system? ⊠ Yes - all residents ☐ Optional If yes or optional:the emergency help system details are: Emergency response system equipment is installed in each accommodation unit and in all common areas which allows residents to activate an emergency call.
 An external provider assess and deals with calls in accordance with agreed protocols. the emergency help system is monitored between: 24 hours a day, 7 days per week.
 8.3 Does the village have equipment that provides for the safety or medical emergency of residents?
-If yes, list or provide details e.g. first aid kit, ing of common areas, locks on doors, fire equired by law. defibrillator: 1 COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contribution - entry costs to live in the village An ingoing contribution is the amount a prospective resident must pay under a residence contract to secure a right to reside in the retirement village.
+If yes, list or provide details e.g. first aid kit, defibrillator: Yes No First aid kit, adequate lighti protection equipment as rea ing of common areas, locks on doors, fire equired by law.
+COSTS AND FINANCIAL .
+MANAGEMENT Part 9 - Ingoing contribution - entry costs to live in the village An ingoing contribution is the amount a prospective resident must pay under a residence contract to secure a right to reside in the retirement village.
 The ingoing contribution is also referred to as the sale price or purchase price.
 It does not include ongoing charges such as rent or other recurring fees.
-9.1 What is the Accommodation Unit Range of ingoing contribution estimated ingoing contribution (sale Independent living units price) range for all - Studio types of units in the village
+9.1 What is the estimated ingoing Accommodation Unit Range of ingoing contribution contribution (sale price) range for all types of units in the - Two bedroom S \$499,000 to \$700,00 00 village - Three bedroo ms \$844,600 to \$875,00 00 Serviced units - Studio - One bedroom - Two bedroom S - Three bedroo ms Other: 2 bed + stud ly \$750,000 to \$840,00 00 9.2 Are there different financial options available for paying the ingoing contribution and exit fee or other fees and charges under a residence contract?
+If yes: specify or set out in a table how the contract options work e.g. pay a higher ingoing contribution and less or no exit fee.
+Full range of ingoing contributions for all unit\$499,000 to \$875,000types Note from the scheme operator: The ingoing contribution is the 'Entry Payment' in the residence contract.
+The ingoing contribution above is the standard ingoing contribution .
+The standard ingoing contribution is the ingoing contribution for the Now and Later contract options.
+The ingoing contribution payable for the Bond contract is 140% of the standard ingoing contribution (excluding the Establishment Fee (see part 9.3)).
+For the Now contract is the standard ingoing contribution, the resident must pay an Upfront Management Fee of 20% of the standard ingoing contribution. - s betwee en the 3 contract optic ' Contract option Exit Fe (refer ee Part 11) Exit entitlement payment date after vacating the village (refer Part 14.2) Bond Not ap plicable 3 months Now Not ap upfront plicable - paid 6 months Later ed Management Fee num 35% over s) 6 months Note: Not all contract options are available for serviced apartments.
+Please contact the scheme operator if more information is required.